vaisgaard/sandbox/README.md

 sandbox
 =======

-Just a sandbox git to play around with
+Just a sandbox git to play around with.

+This is a good way of testing GIT and Github.com.